festim-dev/FESTIM-v2-review/README.md

 ## Multi-physics coupling

-The `coupling` folder includes scripts which demonstrate how external solvers such as OpenFOAM and OpenMC can be coupled with FESTIM.
+The `coupling` folder includes scripts demonstrating how external solvers such as OpenFOAM and OpenMC can be coupled with FESTIM.
+These examples showcase hydrogen transport in complex multiphysics scenarios including advection-diffusion with fluid flow ([OpenFOAM](https://www.openfoam.com/)) and neutron-induced tritium production and transport ([OpenMC](https://openmc.org/)).

 ### OpenFOAM

-Scripts in the `coupling_cfd` subfolder are used for coupling FESTIM simulations with OpenFOAM.
+Scripts in the `coupling_cfd` subfolder demonstrate coupling FESTIM simulations with OpenFOAM for modeling hydrogen transport in flowing fluids.
+The example simulates hydrogen diffusion in a lid-driven cavity flow, comparing standard diffusion with advection-enhanced transport.

 >[!NOTE]
+>OpenFOAM results are pre-computed and stored in the repository as a zip file, so OpenFOAM installation is not required to run the FESTIM coupling scripts.
->OpenFOAM isn't included in this conda environment.
-In order to re-run the OpenFOAM scripts, refer to [OpenFOAM's installation instructions](https://www.openfoam.com/download/openfoam-installation-on-linux).
+>However, if you wish to re-run the OpenFOAM case, refer to [OpenFOAM's installation instructions](https://www.openfoam.com/download/openfoam-installation-on-linux).

 ### OpenMC

-Scripts in the `coupling_neutronics` subfolder are used for coupling FESTIM simulations with OpenMC.
+Scripts in the `coupling_neutronics` subfolder demonstrate coupling FESTIM simulations with OpenMC for modeling neutron-induced tritium production and subsequent hydrogen isotope transport.
+The example simulates tritium breeding in lithium and its diffusion through structural materials in a fusion reactor environment.

 ## Contact